pughlab/net-seq/README.md

     * All arguments are hardcoded

 ### CGH Metaanalysis: cgh_analysis ###
+* **aggregateLoh.R**: Used to generate Figure 2, LOH plots for each sample coloured by copy-state, and to create the RData needed foer pancancer_loh.R
+    * Has 3 main inputs:
+    > data/otbData.aggregateLoh.medianLOH.Rdata: Contains copy-state and LOH status for PNETs and GINETs in validation cohort
+    >
+    > data/data.aggregateLoh.T2-1.Rdata: Contains copy-state and LOH status for PNETs and GINETs in discovery cohort
+    >
+    > disease.names:  Toggles the parameters between the discovery and validation cohorts for proper plotting

+* **cghPlotter.R**:  Used to generate the figures for Supplementary Figure 5.
+Clusters copy-number plots between CGH data and discovery+validation cohort as well as does a metaanalysis on features
+    * Assumes that the zipped tarball, cgh_files.tar.gz, is extracted into the folder data/cgh_files
+    * Assumes that the zipped tarball, net_files.tar.gz, is extracted into the folder data/net_files
+    * Runs interactively with a lot of parameters hardcoded and toggled for output
+    * Loads in the cgh files and net-seq files and runs a meta-analysis across all clusters

 ### AACR GENIE Purity Esimation: genie_analysis ###
 * **estSomPurity.R**: Main code used to analyze the GENIE Data